Web, UX and Accessibility

 • Google Sites (Henquarters staff intranet)

-Most web edits, updates and changes should go through the Web and UX team; however, there may be instances where a unit member may have limited access to the website for specific purposes.
-Requests for access must go to Communications Manager, Web and UX Sean Diffendall for approval and training.
+Most web edits, updates and changes should go through the Web, UX and Accessibility team; however, there may be instances where a unit member may have limited access to the website for specific purposes.
+Requests for access must go to Sean Diffendall, communications manager for Web, UX and Accessibility for approval and training.

 Websites should be kept up to date on a frequent basis—as often as information changes.
 Each department or unit is responsible for reviewing their content and submitting regular updates through the project request form.
-The Web and UX team requests a one- to two-day turnaround time for small updates and edits, but these are often completed in less than 24 hours.
+The Web, UX and Accessibility team requests a one- to two-day turnaround time for small updates and edits, but these are often completed in less than 24 hours.

 Request a web edit or project